cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 If you don't have those things quite yet, don't worry.
 We'll walk through each of them and make sure we're ready to go, before you start creating your application.

-You'll need to get your Cloudflare API keys to deploy code to Cloudflare Workers: see ["Finding your Cloudflare API keys"](https://developers.cloudflare.com/workers/quickstart/#configure) for a brief guide on how to find them.
+You'll need to get your Cloudflare API tokens to deploy code to Cloudflare Workers: see ["Finding your Cloudflare API keys"](https://developers.cloudflare.com/workers/quickstart/#configure) for a brief guide on how to find them.

 ### Configure an Auth0 application